-We split CAWPE based on these two factors, building up from majority vote to CAWPE: the use of the base classifiers' probabilities (probs) or predictions (preds); and the extent to which we make use of the base classifiers' crossvalidation accuracy to weight their contribution: none at all (a=0); standard weighting (a=1); and extenuated weighting (a=4).
+We split CAWPE based on these two factors, building up from majority vote to CAWPE: the use of the base classifiers' probabilities (probs) or predictions (preds); and the extent to which we make use of the base classifiers' cross-validation accuracy to weight their contribution: none at all (a = 0); standard weighting (a = 1); and extenuated weighting (a = 4).
 Figure 12 details the results of a comparison between all combinations of these factors.
-To better ground these results in the context of the previous comparison to other heterogeneous ensembles in general in Section 5.2, we reuse and define new labels relevant to combinations of these factors of weighted output combination.
-These are: Majority Vote (MV: a=0,preds); Majority Confidence (MC: a=0,probs); Weighted Majority Vote (WMV: a=1,preds); Weighted Majority Confidence (WMC: a=1,probs); Exponentially Weighted Majority Vote (EWMV: a=4,preds); and finally Exponentially Weighted Majority Confidence (CAWPE: a=4, probs).
+To better ground these results in the context of the previous comparison to other heterogeneous ensembles in general in Sect.
+5.2, we reuse and define new labels relevant to combinations of these factors of weighted output combination.
+These are: majority vote (MV: a = 0, preds); majority confidence (MC: a = 0, probs); weighted majority vote (WMV: a = 1, preds); weighted majority confidence (EWMV: